Zaxemy/TaskDev/README.md

 5. Add tests in `tests/`
 6. Update migrations if needed

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request

-## License

-This project is licensed under the MIT License.

 ## Support

 For questions or issues, please open an issue on the GitHub repository.